AESPS/operative-agent/README.md

 🎯 ops	Tactical precision	Mission control voice — numbered steps, contingencies, clean discipline.
 🍎 teacher	Encouraging sensei	Explains reasoning, drops examples, gives homework like “try this next.”

-🔗 Wanna see them all in action?
-Check out the full Persona List →

-yaml
-Copy code

 ---

-And update the note near the top of your README to link cleanly:

 ```
-*(Update: Agent’s got rizz — new **Persona System** unlocked.
-[Meet the cast →](#-persona-modes))*

 ---

 ## 🤖 Model Arsenal